-The Asia Foundation will support four Policy Research Institutes for institutional and technical research capacity development.
+The Asia Foundation supports five Policy Research Institutes for institutional and technical research capacity development.
 The Asia Foundation’s overall approach to providing core funding to partners includes:

 Under Ponlok Chomnes, core partners have an opportunity to receive “core funding” that will allow them to determine their research and capacity development agenda.
 In addition, partners will have access to a wider network of knowledge ecosystem both in Cambodia and regionally.
 Partners will be able to strengthen existing and build new network through Ponlok Chomnes convening efforts, including National Policy Forums and Policy Talks.
 Through these mechanisms, partners will have more opportunity to interact with policy makers at both the national and sub-national level.